Sexual misconduct in surgery

 - We are signatories to the NHS England Sexual Safety Charter and the BMA Sexism Pledge and wrote to NHS trusts that were not signatories to the charter to successfully encourage them to sign.
 NHS England has since made these commitments mandatory.

-- We are reviewing Good Surgical Practice, our own core surgical standards document, to ensure it also addresses the need to tackle sexual misconduct.
-We will publish this in 2025.
+- We updated Good Surgical Practice, our own core surgical standards document, which explicitly addresses the need to tackle sexual misconduct.

 Education